ChandaLab/DISC/docs/Manual.md

 A wait-bar will pop up during this process.
 Once it closes, the analysis is complete.

-Note: This is our suggested method of use for DISC, as this scheme analyzes all trajectories with the statistical assumptions, rather than changing confidence intervals or objective functions per trace to get a desired answer.
+Note: This is our suggested method of use for DISC, as this scheme analyzes all trajectories with the same statistical assumptions, rather than changing confidence intervals or objective functions per trace to get a desired answer.

 <a id="analyzing_disco_clear"></a>
 ### Clear Analysis

-The results of DISC can be removed either per trace using "Clear Analysis" or for every trajectory using "Clear all Analyses".
+The results of DISC can be removed either per trace using "Clear Analysis" or for every trajectory using "Clear All Analyses".

 <a id="analyzing_disco_selection"></a>
 ### Trace Selection / Deselection